10 Reasons I wouldn’t buy an iPhone (yet)

 Barrett steam car – driven at last!

-Posted by jerry on February 24th, 2009 — Posted in History, Journal, Steam, Technology
+Posted by Jerry on February 24th, 2009 — Posted in History, Journal, Steam, Technology

 The Barrett steam car, auctioned on ebay one year ago from the estate of the late Peter Barrett, has been meticulously checked, tinkered, and using Barrett’s notebooks to understand the reasoning behind every component, and finally has been brought back to life.
 The car is a kit sports car with a modified VW engine converted to run on steam.
 Although built in the 1970s-80s it has a computer controlled steam generator that builds 1500 psi in a few minutes at 750F.
 When Barrett had it going it was capable of 80mph.
 A true modern steam car.
 I’m really pleased that Barrett’s work did not die with him.
 And the car is finally drivable as you will see here